weirdindiankid/GooglePark/README.md

 ### Installation and Usage:

 1. Install `ffmpeg` using `brew install ffmpeg` or your package manager's equivalent.
+Also install OpenCV using `brew install opencv` or whatever you normally use.

 2. Next, create a virtual environment using `virtualenv venv`